stevleibelt/General_Howtos/operation_system.d/unix.d/ssh.d/server.md

 ## List of option

-All is done in `/etc/ssh/sshd_config` if not mentioned otherwise.
+All is done in dedicated `/etc/ssh/sshd_config.d/*.conf` files if not mentioned otherwise.
+This way, `sshd_config` can be maintained by the package manager.

 ### Allow local user export variable